milesj/optimal/docs/predicates.md

 );
 ```

-Unions support multiple builders of the same type in unison, and the first one that passes
+Unions support multiple predicates of the same type in unison, and the first one that passes
 validation will be used.

 ```ts